Low-fat milk has long been a smart choice for the health crowd.

 - Low-fat dairy had either no association or mixed data.

-- It appears that consumption of dairy fat is protective to health, meaning full-fat dairy has higher protective health properties and benefits than low-fat dairy.
+- It appears that consumption of dairy fat is possibly health-protective.